 Kelly Martin was raised on Auckland’s North Shore and attended Northcote College.
 After completing a Bachelor of Arts in history and political science at Auckland University, she scored a summer gig in 1990 helming a photocopier at TVNZ, then a role as graphics librarian.

 In 1991 she shifted networks to TV3, where she worked in scheduling promotions for TV shows, before moving on to scheduling programmes themselves.
-In 1996 Martin became an acquisitions executive back at TVNZ, which saw her travelling to international TV markets, and assessing and buying content.
+In 1996 Martin became an acquisitions executive back at TVNZ, which saw her travel to international TV markets, where she assessed and bought content.

-She became a programmer at TV3 in 2000.
-Her responsibility was for local production strategy and commissioning.
-At the time local drama and comedy was not prolific, and the remit was considered something of a ‘hospital pass’.
-Martin would go on to turn it into the defining success of her Mediaworks programming reign.
+She became a programmer at TV3 in 2000; responsible for local production strategy and commissioning.
+At the time local drama and comedy was not prolific, and the remit was considered something of a hospital pass.
+Martin would make it the defining success of her MediaWorks programming reign.
 Under her watch, local produce included bro'Town, Outrageous Fortune, The Almighty Johnsons, The Strip, What’s Really in Our Food?, The Secret Life of Dancers, Missing Pieces, and numerous Inside NZ documentaries.

 Martin took special pride in Outrageous Fortune.
-In a 2015 Sunday Star-Times article she told Michelle Duff what led to the show's greenlight: "the premise of the show and the fact it was centred around a strong female character and was set in a world that felt like the real world were all attractive.
+In a 2015 Sunday Star-Times article, she explained the elements that got the show greenlit: "the premise of the show and the fact it was centred around a strong female character, and was set in a world that felt like the real world were all attractive.
 We had about three other series in front of us, but it stood out as something that would work.”